 To conclude I would like to say that it will be wrong to take just number of ROI from previous formula in consideration about should TA processes will be on a project or not.
 For these cases I suppose will be better to use more complicated formula or calculator.
 One of them we have in extras.

 AutoTest-ROI-Calculator.xls

 Test strategy

 Let us imagine dev team with TA inside, sprint 2 weeks.
+Testing process will be the following: